 |FDM||Multiple plastics available with some also sterilizable.
 FDM is low in strength but ideal for iterative, low-cost prototyping to optimize the design of a tool or guide.|

 |SLS||Used for making functional guides and tools with similar strength to injection molded nylon.
 PA12 nylon is also sterilizable|

 AM’s ability to produce fine mesh or lattice structures on the surface of surgical implants can promote better osseointegration and reduce rejection rates.
 Biocompatible materials such as titanium and cobalt– chrome alloys are available for applications in maxillofacial (jaw and face) surgery and orthopedics.
 The superior surface geometry produced by AM has been shown to improve implant survival rate by a factor of 2 when compared to traditional products.
-The porosity of these AM products coupled with the high level of customisation and ability to manufacture them from traditional medical materials has resulted in AM implants becoming one of the fastest growing segments of the AM medical industry.
+The porosity of these AM products coupled with the high level of customization and ability to manufacture them from traditional medical materials has resulted in AM implants becoming one of the fastest growing segments of the AM medical industry.

 |Technology||Best suited for|

 |Metal printing||Very high accuracy and strength and able to produce very complex geometries that accurately match to the contours of a patient's anatomy.
 Uses common medical metals (titanium and aluminium).
 Porous surfaces and intricate scaffolds are able to be printed.|